Great Ballard School, Eartham, nr Chichester

 Good for: Parents who’d like their child to grow up in a bucolic environment.
 Children who will respond well to the family feel and may not thrive in a larger school.
 Parents with a tricky work/life balance who can take advantage of the flexible wraparound care.

 Not so good for: If you are looking for a large, full facility school, a formal, regimented style, or a more bustling, competitive environment this is not the place for you.

 Dare to disagree?

-Take a look around the school yourself – the next open activity morning is on Sat 5 May 2018 9.30 – 12.30.
+Take a look around the school yourself by signing up for the next open day.
 Personal visits can also be arranged.
 Great Ballard School, Eartham House, Eartham, Nr.
 Chichester, Sussex PO18 0LR greatballard.co.uk